Globetrotterkly/JDAWSL/README.md

 # Joint Domain Adaptation with Weight Self-Learning for Hyperspectral Few-Shot Classification

-This is a code demo for the paper "This is a code demo for the paper "Deep Cross-domain Few-shot Learning for Hyperspectral Image Classification""
+This is a code demo for the paper  "Joint Domain Adaptation with Weight Self-Learning for Hyperspectral Few-Shot Classification".

 ## dataset